MSL Board Certification (MSL- BC®)Elevating the MSL profession through higher standards of professionalism, competence, and industry recognition.

 Those from the MSL community involved

-Developing a professionally recognized certification program is an enormous undertaking which entails a great deal of planning and preparation to ensure program success.
-One of the most important steps in creating a credible and valid certification program is conducting a “Job Task Analysis” meeting, during which multiple global MSL leaders volunteered and met in person over multiple days to identify and agree upon the knowledge, skills, and abilities which will be required to pass in order to become MSL Board Certified.
+Developing a professionally recognized certification program is an enormous undertaking which requires a great deal of planning and preparation to ensure program success.
+In an effort to create a credible and valid certification program, the MSL Society conducted a “Job Task Analysis” meeting with multiple global MSL leaders who volunteered their expertise.
+During this meeting, the volunteers met to identify and agree upon the knowledge, skills, and abilities which MSLs will be required to understand in order to become Board Certified.

 Chief Executive Officer, Medical Science Liaison Society